adamhammes/site/content/blog/image-pipeline/index.md

 description: >
   Working with images is a common occurrence in the life of a frontend developer.
-This article discusses optimization techniques and hosting methods, with a healthy dose of Bash mixed in.
+This article discusses optimization techniques and hosting methods, with a healthy dose of shell-fu mixed in.
 ---

 ## Table of Contents